This week’s minorities in cartoons entry is the 2002 Disney-produced cartoon “Teamo Supremo.”

 The members of Teamo also have battle cries.
 Captain Crandall’s is “Buh-Za!,” Rope Girl’s is “Wuh-Pa!,” and Skate Lad’s is “Chi-Ka!”
 Yes, their battle cries sound more like babies learning to speak; “Avengers Assemble!,” they’re not.
 Though it’s interesting that Skate Lad’s cry (when spoken) is the Spanish word for “girl” (chica).

 Another trait of the show was its use of (via stock footage) a somewhat-drawn-out transformation sequence for when Teamo assumed their superhero identities: Crandall stating “Rope me, Brenda!,” then the group jumping Brenda’s jump rope at high speeds until their costumes came on from out of nowhere, with flashy effects in the background.
 I’d presume this ability’s another high-tech feature of their Level 7-granted equipment.

 The show ran for two seasons on ABC, then went to Toon Disney for part of the 2000s, before vanishing from the air entirely.
 Since Disney’s (unfortunately) reluctant about releasing its older animated TV programs to DVD/Netflix/etc., there’s currently no (legal) way to view the show.
 Still, the show’s website (in all its Flash-based, 2002-era glory) is still up, which has some brief episode clips.
 There’s also the opening available on YouTube:

 Crandall’s voice actor is Spencer Breslin.
-Rope Lad and Skate Girl both share the same voice actress, Alanna Ubacha, a Latino actress who’s done some other voice work, as well as star in “Meet the Fockers.”
-The Governor’s actor is comedian Martin Mull (the principal on “Sabrina the Teenage Witch”).
+Rope Lad and Skate Girl both share the same voice actress, Alanna Ubacha.
+Ubacha is an actress who’s done some other voice work, as well as star in the movie “Meet the Fockers.”
+The Governor’s voice is by comedian Martin Mull (the principal on “Sabrina the Teenage Witch”).